-When cooking the shrimp, you are poaching it, so don’t let the liquid come to a rapid boil; you want it at a low simmer.
-Keep an eye on the shrimp since they can overcook quite easily.
+When cooking the shrimp, don’t let the liquid come to a rapid boil; you want it at a low simmer.
+By poaching the shrimp rather than boiling, you will end up with tender and moist shrimp.

 As for the tuna, you want to just sear the outside, keeping the inside raw.
 If you’re not a fan of seared tuna, you can go ahead and poach it in the same liquid you used for the shrimp.
 You can also choose to grill it, bake, or broil the tuna.

-There are just so many components in this salad that you walk away quite full!
-Plus there’s a ton of protein so hunger be gone!
+There are just so many components in this salad that you walk away quite full.
 The dressing is light and nicely pairs with the seafood, not masking the flavor of the tuna, crab or shrimp.
 Healthy, filling, and delicious!
 My kind of salad!